Skip to content

 • If the administrator configured external authentication, the login page shows the corresponding external login entries

-• If your account has MFA enabled, after password or external identity login, you must also enter an authenticator code or recovery code
+• If your account has MFA enabled, after password or external identity login, you must complete second-factor verification.
+Common methods are authenticator codes and recovery codes; administrators can also enable email codes.

 Understand Workspaces First